-An Outbox is a term used to describe the location or folder where e-mail is stored before being sent.
-Below is a short list of some of the reasons why the Outbox is used.
+An outbox is the location or folder where e-mail is stored before being sent.
+Below is a short list of reasons why the outbox is used.

 - Allows an e-mail to be composed and stored even if there is no Internet connection.
-Once the computer has an Internet connection, it can then send all e-mails in the Outbox.
+Once the computer's connection is restored, all e-mails in the outbox are sent automatically.

 - Gives the user time to review, edit, and delete messages before they are sent.

-- Allows the user to respond to all their e-mails in bulk, which can help prevent interruptions.
+- Allows the user to respond to all their e-mails in bulk, which helps prevent interruptions.